fedir/ghstat/README.md

 * The most popular project is `lpereira/lwan`
 * The newest project is `civetweb/civetweb`
-* The project with the most active community is `civetweb/civetweb`
-* The project with best errors resolving rate is `emweb/wt`
 * The project with more commits is `civetweb/civetweb`
 * The project made by most notable top contributors is `lpereira/lwan`
+* The project with best errors resolving rate is `emweb/wt`
+* The project with more commits by day is `civetweb/civetweb`
+* The project with the most active community is `civetweb/civetweb`
 * The best project (taking in account placements in all competitions) is `civetweb/civetweb`

 [Detailed C frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/c_frameworks.csv)